metonym/svelte-intersection-observer/examples/README.md

 # examples

-This folder contains example set-ups that use `svelte-intersection-observer`.
+> Example set-ups that use `svelte-intersection-observer` with popular bundlers/frameworks.

+## Local development

-To run this locally, create a link for the package at the root of the repository.
+For local development, create a link for the package at the root of the repository.

 ```bash
 git clone https://github.com/metonym/svelte-intersection-observer.git